marcelomijas/econometrics-cheatsheet/README.md

 * **Popular OLS problems** (multicollinearity, heteroscedasticity and auto-correlation): consequences, detection and correction.
 * **Time series** analysis and peculiarities.

 :bulb: Opinions, ideas and collaboration proposals are heard through GitHub or by email (marcelomijas@gmail.com).
-Also, my [LinkedIn](https://www.linkedin.com/in/marcelomorenop/).
+Also, my [LinkedIn](https://www.linkedin.com/in/marcelomorenop/) (please, send me a message before "connect" or I will ignore the request).

 :mortar_board: I am currently doing my PhD in macroeconomics and econometrics at the King Juan Carlos University (Madrid, Spain).
-Article collaborations proposals and academic stays offers in other universities (national and international) are considered!
+Article collaborations proposals and academic stays offers in other universities (national and international) are considered and can help me a lot in my career!

 ### Download links